I only build what I'd buy myself.

 Nothing shady, nothing pirated.
 Just volume licenses normally reserved for multinationals, available to one person.

 See the licensesNot every project needs to be a business.
-JotDrop is an open-source experiment from Diexar Labs — built because I needed it myself, then put on GitHub for anyone who finds it useful.
+JotDrop is an open-source experiment from diexar.com — built because I needed it myself, then put on GitHub for anyone who finds it useful.

 Look at the code.
 Fork it.
 Open a PR.
 Or forget about it entirely — also fine.